renoki-co/laravel-sns-events/README.md

 ```

 You will need an AWS account and register a SNS Topic and set up a subscription for HTTP(s) protocol that will point out to the route you just registered.

-Make sure to enable RAW JSON format for your SNS Subscription.

 If you have registered the route and created a SNS Topic, you should register the URL and click the confirmation button from the AWS Dashboard.
 In a short while, if you implemented the route well, you'll be seeing that your endpoint is registered.